andrup/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline works well on the normal project video and on the challenge video.
 The challenge was to find the lines when the light conditions varies strongly.
+The right choice of color transforms was essential.

-It did not work for the harder challenge video.
+The pipeline did'nt work for the harder challenge video.
 The reason lies in the S-Curves.
 It's difficult to find a polynomium to fit.
 An approach might be to use polynomiums of higher order.
 Also splitting the image into different parts might be helpful.
 This way the parameters for color transformation could be set separatetly.
 Other reasons are the very sharp curves.
 The sliding windows move to top to search for the next part of the lane, but  they should search more sideways in this case.